yoyololicon/torchlpc/README.md

 pip install git+https://github.com/yoyololicon/torchlpc.git
 ```

-## Derivation of the gradients of the LPC filtering operation
+## Derivation of the gradients of the LPC filter

 ~~Will (not) be added soon...
 I'm not good at math :sweat_smile:.
 But the implementation passed both `gradcheck` and `gradgradcheck` tests, so I think it's 99.99% correct and workable :laughing:.~~

-To make the filter be differentiable and efficient at the same time, I derived the closed formulation of backpropagating gradients through a time-varying IIR filter and used non-differentiable fast IIR filters for both forward and backward computation.
+To make the filter be differentiable and efficient at the same time, I derived the closed formulation of backpropagating gradients through a time-varying IIR filter and use non-differentiable implementation of IIR filters for both forward and backward computation.
 The algorithm is extended from our recent paper **GOLF**[^1].

 In the following derivations, I assume $x_t$, $y_t$, and $A_{t, :}$ are zeros for $t \leq 0, t > T$ cuz we're dealing with finite signal.
 $\mathcal{L}$ represents the loss evaluated with a chosen function.